bhavnicksm/pbnj/docs/04_cli.md

--f, --filename <name>    Set filename for the paste -p, --private            Create a private paste (not listed on homepage) -k, --key [key]          Require a key to view (auto-generates if no key given) -l, --list               List recent pastes
+-f, --filename <name>    Set filename for the paste -p, --private            Create a private paste (not listed on homepage) -k, --key [key]          Require a key to view (auto-generates if no key given) -u, --update <id>        Update an existing paste by ID -l, --list               List recent pastes
 -d, --delete <id>        Delete a paste by ID
+-D, --delete-all         Delete all pastes
 -h, --help               Show help
 -v, --version            Show version